aselhassani/delivery-service/README.md

 - **Kafka Producer** for event-driven architecture to publish delivery events.
 - **MongoDB** for persistent data storage.
 - **Test-Driven Development (TDD)** for unit testing.
+- **Integration Test** ensuring the functionality of the main end-to-end flow
 - **Hexagonal Design** for clean and maintainable architecture.
 - **Docker Compose** to simplify project environment setup.
 - **Dockerfile** to facilitate containerization and future deployments.